 Cats who cough up furballs on a regular basis may have one of the following conditions:

-- Skin Conditions – These can cause the cat to overgroom themselves so lots of hair ends up in the stomach.
+- Skin Conditions – These cause the cat to overgroom herself so hair ends up in the stomach.

 - Parasites, Fleas, and Tics – Again, these can cause overgrooming.

 - Food Intolerances/ Irritable Bowel Disease – These conditions interfere with digestive health, so the cat may find it hard to process even small amounts of fur.

 Investigate and treat any underlying health condition.
 For example, treating irritable bowel disease with a change or diet and/or medication will often eradicate the problem of furballs.

 Cats cannot digest grass so, if they eat it, they’ll either vomit it back up or it will pass through their bowels (mostly intact).
 Some specialists believe that allowing cats to eat grass is beneficial because it helps them to “clean” their stomach.
 However, others believe that allowing domestic cats to eat grass is quite dangerous.

 If you’ve been researching furball solutions for your cat, you might have seen pots of “cat grass” for sale.
 It is thought that, if a cat grazes on this cat grass, this will stop trichobezoars in the stomach.

 But should cats be encouraged to eat grass?
 Some experts claim that it’s perfectly safe, whereas others say that grass is quite harmful to cats.
 Given the lack of clinical evidence to support the benefits of grass, you might be better off trying some of the other interventions first.

 If you do decide to provide grass inside the home, choose a product labeled “cat grass” as this will not have been treated with pesticides.
 Also, monitor your cat’s health and take them for regular checkups with your vet if necessary.

 You shouldn’t assume that every bout of coughing is caused by a hairball.
 The following issues can be mistaken for furballs: